-Whether you are charged with a breach of the peace or an offence under section 38 of the Criminal Justice and Licensing (Scotland) Act 2010 we can assist you.
+If you are charged with a breach of the peace or an offence under section 38 of the Criminal Justice and Licensing (Scotland) Act 2010, Paterson Bell Solicitors can assist you.
 We can advise if the conduct is criminal or not.
-Don’t delay call Paterson Bell.
+Don’t delay, call Paterson Bell Solicitors today.

 Charged with Breaching the Peace

 An argument may not be a breach of the peace, the conduct has to be criminal.
-This is, quite surprisingly, a very complex area of the law and is interesting to lawyers.
-You may think you are guilty but you may not be.
+This is, quite surprisingly, a very complex area of the law and is interesting to defence lawyers.
+You may think you are guilty of breaching the peace, but you may not be.

-Shouting, swearing, aggressive behaviour, racist behaviour, fighting could potentially be classed as a crime.
-It very much depends on the conduct and all of the circumstances.
+Shouting, swearing, aggressive behaviour, racist behaviour, fighting could all potentially be classed as a crime.
+It very much depends on the specific conduct and all of the circumstances.

-We can advise you about the full consequences of any allegation and any potential prosecution.
+Our expert criminal lawyers can advise you about the full consequences of any allegation of breaching the peace and any potential prosecution.
 Please contact us in the strictest confidence and we will meet with you to discuss.
-Don’t delay call Paterson Bell.